10 Virtual Media Interview Tips for Authors and Thought-Leaders

 Here are some key tips to be the best virtual guest:

-2. Keep your computer [and other electronic devices] quiet!
+- Keep your computer [and other electronic devices] quiet!
 Make sure to enable “do not disturb” on your computer, so the dings and pings of email and other notifications aren’t heard.
-Screenshot of a virtual media tour as an author makes an appearance.
 Close all other computer applications so that the videoconferencing platform is the only one running.
 And don’t forget to silence your phone, Apple Watch, and other personal electronics.